Classic Pico de Gallo

 Can You Freeze Pico De Gallo?

 Yes, it freezes well for up to 2 – 3 months.
-To freeze leftovers simply drain any excess juices and place in an a freezer safe container or baggie.
-The texture may change slightly once thawed but will still be delicious.
+To freeze leftovers, simply drain any excess juices and place them in a freezer-safe container or baggie.
+The texture may change slightly once thawed but it will still be delicious.

 If you try this easy salsa fresca recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.